everlutionsk/email-bundle-2/README.md

 **async_stream** - Bundle allows to send email messages asynchronously.
 Email messages is stored in memory unil some value is added into this Stream.
 Good example is a Stream of Symfony's [kernel.terminate](http://symfony.com/doc/current/components/http_kernel/introduction.html#the-kernel-terminate-event) events.

-**attachment_managers** - After sending or receiving a message, bundle try to save the message's attachments by using this *attachment managers*.
-This managers can save attachments in various ways.
+**attachment_swappers** - After sending or receiving a message, bundle try to save the message's attachments by using this *attachment swappers*.
+This swappers can save attachments in various ways.

 **request_processors** - Bundle provide common mechanism to handle *inbound messages* and *outbound message events*.
 This events may occur for example when external *mail system* try to send scheduled messages.
 However, different *mail systems* sending data in different format.
 Request processors transform this data into format, which is known for this bundle.